 We didn’t limit ourselves to children’s books, since it was all background sounds as far as she was concerned at the time.
 I remember reading aloud news articles, and Jason would read snippets from a novel he was reading.
 It was a challenge (and a trip!) to read them slowly and in exaggerated tones.

 J is the type who would splurge on books for us, but even more so for his little girl.
-Surprisingly enough though, he got lucky a lot of times and didn’t really need to splurge so much.
-For one, there were these Disney compilation books that he got at a discount for some minor damages, which was really just a dent or two.
+Surprisingly enough though, he got lucky a lot of times and didn’t really need to spend so much.
+For instance, there were these Disney compilation books that he got at a discount for some minor damages.
 We read a lot from those books, especially since Aki can get pretty obsessive with favorites.
 She’d frequently request for the same story until she moves on to the next.
-We read stories with Mickey Mouse, Simba and Nala, Lady and the Tramp, and Bambi and Dumbo.
+We read stories with Mickey Mouse, Simba and Nala, Lady and the Tramp, and Bambi and Dumbo in them.

 Aki also has a godfather that’s got spot-on taste in books, she’s loved every single one of his gifts.
 I also love reading these books to her, I enjoy the stories.
 It’s only until later that I discovered they were popular titles.
 He has a knack for giving books that are appropriate and enjoyable for her age, and the titles gradually adjusted as she grew older, too.